CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 #### <a name="geo-easy"></a>Easy Install

+<div class="uk-alert">Note: <a class=\"alert-link\" href="https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/">MaxMind</a> as of <strong>December 30 2019</strong> now require users to to create an account to access their <strong>GeoLite2</strong> databases.
+Need help creating a MaxMind account or license key? <a class=\"alert-link\" href="#geo-key">More Info</a></div>

+1. Login into [MaxMind](https://www.maxmind.com/en/account/login) and create a **License Key**.
+[More Info](#geo-key)
+2. Enter and save your new **License Key** in the component options.

 <div class="uk-alert">What happens when I click the <em>Install Geo Database</em> button?</div>

-1. The system will retrieve the latest version of the database from the **Maximind** website and upload it to your website's **tmp** directory.
+3. The system will retrieve the latest version of the database from the **Maximind** website and upload it to your website's **tmp** directory.
-2. Next the system  will attempt to extract and move it to the CoalaWeb Traffic component location to be used by the system.
+4. Next the system  will attempt to extract and move it to the CoalaWeb Traffic component location to be used by the system.
-3. Lastly the downloaded file will be deleted from the tmp directory.
+5. Lastly the downloaded file will be deleted from the tmp directory.

 Now that we know what happens lets try to install the **Geo Database** by clicking the **Install Geo Database** button. *\[Figure-5c\]*.